namratajadhav04/Freelancing-Website---Using-PHP-and-MySQL/README.md

 • Intuitive page builder.

 # How to run the project
-Tutorial to use this as project.
+Tutorial to use the project.
 Follow the below steps:
  1. Download and Install Xampp server.
 Link: https://www.apachefriends.org/download.html
  2. In phpMyAdmin select import and choose fmarket.sql
- 3. copy the freelance folder and paste it in the htdocs folder.
+ 3. Copy the freelance folder and paste it in the htdocs folder.
  4. Type localhost/freelance/index.php or just localhost/freelance in your browser to see the website